Financial-Times/ft-origami/docs/developer-guide/using-modules.md

 Origami contains fallback content to be displayed when the cuts the mustard test fails.
 To ensure it does not display in up to date browsers, you must add some style rules to your own stylesheet:

 	.core .o--if-js { display: none !important; }
-	.primary .o--if-no-js { display: none !important; }
+	.enhanced .o--if-no-js { display: none !important; }

-The `core` and `primary` classes here are not defined by Origami, but must simply match the classes you choose to put on your `<html>` element (so you can change these if you like).
+The `core` and `enhanced` classes here are not defined by Origami, but must simply match the classes you choose to put on your `<html>` element (so you can change these if you like).
 Modernizr by default removes a `no-js` class if it exists, and adds a `js` class, but these are not subject to the cuts the mustard test, so just remember that if you are using Modernizr, don't use those classes.

 When you send the HTML source to the browser, remember to pre-populate the HTML tag with the core class (or whatever you choose to call it):